belloaminu234/hallucination-detector-eval/README.md

 ## Limitations

-- Regex-based static extraction, not a real parser — favors precision over recall by design.
+- Regex-based static extraction, not a real parser, favors precision over recall by design.
 Unusual formatting, multi-line calls, or nested parentheses may cause a claim to be missed entirely rather than mis-extracted.
 - Parameter validity is checked against the whole API's vocabulary, not per-endpoint (see "Design notes").
 - The ID pattern is tuned for the common `prefix_alphanumericwithdigits` shape (Stripe/Linear-style).
 Purely numeric IDs, UUIDs, or a different house style would need a different pattern.
 - No understanding of variables/data flow — `path = "/users/" + user_id; requests.get(path)` won't be recognized as an endpoint claim, since the literal path isn't in the call itself.